faridcher/ml-course/README.md

 Last but not the least is the Octave/Matlab `pinv` function.
 There is a `ginv` function in `MASS` package that doesn't produce the same exact result of `pinv`.
 Therefore a slightly modified version of MASS `ginv` is included in the starter codes. `MASS` package is not needed to be installed.

 To wrap up, before starting to code make sure the following 4 packages are installed: `rgl`, `lbfgsb3`, `SnowballC` and `raster`.
+## Future plans
+In near future I plan to make it possible to submit assignments directly from R. So R programmers can take the course too.

 ## Screen-shots
 A few screenshots of the plots produced in R: